 When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 The main difference between a doppio and an espresso is the amount of beverage you receive.
-The drink comes from the same beans, made in the same machine, but a shot of espresso will yield about 30 ml (1.01 oz), and a doppio will give about 60 ml (2.03 oz).
+The drink comes from the same beans, made in the same machine, but a shot of espresso yields about 30 ml (1.01 oz), and a doppio yields about 60 ml (2.03 oz).

 In the rest of this article, we'll take a closer look at these two drinks.
 We'll explore all the possible variations and some other common terms you might come across while ordering the perfect espresso drink.